Armenia violates ceasefire with Azerbaijan 57 times

 Latest

-One of world's leading companies discusses 2030 Corporate Strategy of Azerbaijan Railways company (PHOTO)

-Embassy: Turkey remains biggest and reliable supplier of Georgia in terms of consumer goods, raw materials
+5G is not used in Kyrgyzstan, but discussions on their implementation were held: Communications Agency head

+Azerbaijan’s Management Union of Medical Territorial Units names reason for relatively low number of infected people

-OSCE PA concerned with illegal resettlement of Lebanese Armenians in occupied Azerbaijani territories
+Issue of resettlement of Armenians from Lebanon to occupied Azerbaijani territories raised at PACE meeting

+Central Bank of Azerbaijan discloses volume of transactions carried out through government’s payment portal

+President Aliyev: Azerbaijan contributes to strengthening of Islamic solidarity and makes great effort